 We made our way a bit north of Dublin to Trim Castle.
 This isn’t any castle though, it’s the castle used to film many scenes in Braveheart.
 Sergio is a huge fan of the movie and highly anticipated this stop.
 Frankly, he can’t wait to be on a rolling green hillside, have the Braveheart sound track playing and reenact Mel Gibson’s infamous battle scene (Sergio here!
 “They may take our lives, but they'll never take our freedooooom!”)
 Shannon isn’t sure where he’ll find white and blue face paint, but she certainly won’t be surprised if he does!

 We enjoyed the castle, but it’s worth noting that in reality, it looks nothing like the one in the movie.
-Aww, the magic of Hollywood.
+Aww, the magic of Hollywood!
 All of the surroundings, town, and structures, along with elements of the castle were built out for the movie.
-So, upon visiting, Trim Castle is a sparse version of the Braveheart castle.
+So, upon visiting we realized that Trim Castle is a sparse version of the Braveheart castle.